mmastrapasqua7/university/Sistemi operativi/5_Locks_Condition_Variables_and_Semaphores.md

 - importance of the lock

   without the lock, if the child checks the done variable, which is 0, but before putting itself on sleep, it is interrupted and parent runs, setting done to 1.
-Then, child runs and sleep forever.
+Then, child runs and sleeps forever.

 ### Semaphores